 Shireen Baratheon is one of the only people ever known to have the disease “cured” but even then it leaves her face incredibly disfigured.
 There’s also a disturbing story in the show about how she contracted grayscale, and we’re given a hint as to just how contagious the plague is, as she gets it from a doll rather than a person.

 “We’re leaving too many behind.”

-I did not give the number one slot of this list out lightly, but this particular scene was brimming with nightmare fuel from start to finish, and it easily stands out as the all-time scariest scene in Game of Thrones history.
+I did not give the number one slot of this list out lightly, but this particular scene was brimming with nightmare fuel from start to finish, and for me stands out as the all-time scariest scene in Game of Thrones history.